Download the App

 “Do you feel it, Lyric?
 The forest’s heartbeat?”

 He closed his fingers around it.
-Kael’s words still rang in his head, louder.
+Kael’s words still rang in his head, louder than her memory.
 He’d heard them for years.

 What if Kael was right?

 He sat in silence.
 Let the thought sink.
-Let the doubt curl through his chest like smoke.
+Let the doubt curl through his chest like smoke, heavy and choking.

 But then—he remembered the brittle bark beneath his hand.
 The wildflowers curling in on themselves.
 The hum of something too old to die without screaming.